thedevdojo/static/README.md

 </layout>
 ```

-Includes allow you to embed common sections like headers, footers, or other repetitive elements across different pages.

 #### 4. TailwindCSS Integration

 Add the TailwindCSS **shortcode** to the `<head>` of any layout and it will automatically be injected.
 Example: